jeremyfprice/educ2201-syllabus/in-class_practices_and_expectations.md

 ## Improve Your Chances for Success by Coming to Class Every Day

 Being present is important to success in this class.
 Attendance will be taken at every class, both as a way to help me learn your names and as a way to help you stay on track with attendance.
 At times, your Warm-Up or Check-Out may be used as a marker of attendance.
+See the Course Tools and Practices document for more information.

+## Participate Effectively to Get More Out of Class Time

+We learn best when we converse with others about ideas and concepts, and participation is an important practice for success in university academic life in general.
+Ongoing participation is an important and required practice in this course.
+See the Course Tools and Practices document for more information.

+##